EvotecIT/PSWriteHTML/readme.md

     - [x] `New-HTMLLogo` is now marked as obsolete.
 It was there from day one but it's not really customizable.
 New way will be given sometime in the future
       - [x] It still works, CSS code is only added when it's used
     - [x] Removed custom link highlights CSS.
 Not sure if it was ever used, hopefully not.
 May come back in future in better form
+    - [x] When `EmailBody` is used it will no longer put `JavaScript` or `CSS` inside HTML for advanced features such as DataTables, or anything that used to be there
+      - [x] This is to make sure EMAIL HTML is as small as possbile
+      - [x] JavaScript in emails won't work in 90% of cases and it would just add to the junk in HTML
+      - [x] However if EmailBody is used within `Email` and `AttachSelf` is used it will generate same HTML using full JS/CSS code
+      - [x] This ensures that self attach should work as it used to, at the same time providing small HTML in email
+    - [x] JavaScript/CSS is now marked as safe for email or normal HTML reports/pages.
+What that means some CSS/JS is marked only as being added to Email or vice versa.
   - [x] **Improvements to CSS**
     - [x] The goal of PSWriteHTML is to get into state where only really nessecary code is added.
 Less CSS is now included by default
     - [x] Hopefully there are no major problems from those changes